-Ludwig II was born in Munich’s Nymphenburg Palace, the stately summer residence of five generations of Wittlesbach rulers since 1664.
+Visiting the palace is one of the most popular things to do in Munich as Ludwig II was born in Munich’s Nymphenburg Palace, the stately summer residence of five generations of Wittelsbach rulers since 1664.

-The monarchy was overthrown in 1918 and the main palace for Bavaria’s Wittlesbach rulers, The Residenz, is now a museum.
+The monarchy was overthrown in 1918 and the main palace for Bavaria’s Wittelsbach rulers, The Residenz, is now a museum.

 The highlight of Nymphenburg Palace is its Gallery of Beauties, a gallery with paintings of court ladies and mysterious unknown beauties whom Ludwig II’s grandfather, Ludwig I, admired.

 Although during those days, it was generally accepted for court ladies to be painted, Ludwig I created an uproar by commissioning artist Joseph Stieler to paint common beauties.

 Nymphenburg Palace’s Baroque-style gardens are a reminder of the chivalrous days when finely dressed ladies and gentlemen strolled past fountains, statues, pavilions and colourful flower-beds.